-As Ghislaine Maxwell has her bail request refused again, Harry Mount remembers meeting her at the height of her powers
+As Ghislaine Maxwell is alleged to have trafficked girls to England with Jeffrey Epstein, Harry Mount remembers meeting her at the height of her powers

 In 2005, I’d just arrived in Manhattan, aged 33, as the Daily Telegraph’s New York correspondent.

 I was short of friends and a little lonely when an old British friend, a New York journalist for years, asked me if I’d like to go to a party at Ghislaine Maxwell’s house.